-There are new accounting standards, amendments to accounting standards and interpretations that are effective for annual periods beginning on or after January 1, 2023, and have not been applied in preparing the financial statements for the period ended March 31, 2022.
+There are new accounting standards and amendments to accounting standards and interpretations that are effective for annual periods beginning on or after January 1, 2023 that have not been applied in preparing the financial statements for the period ended June 30, 2022.
 These standards and interpretations are not expected to have a material impact on the Company's financial statements.